 For 95% of traders, I recommend you set your stop loss with a broker.
 Put the order out there.
 Get out, and then get back in if the price starts moving better again, or move onto another opportunity.
 Also, this means you don’t need to watch your trades all day.

 Where to Place a Stop Loss

 The most basic answer is that your strategy should tell you where to place your stop loss or when to get out of a trade.

 My strategies all revolve around similar occurrences, so that makes it easy to determine where my stop loss will go.

-If you check out the Continuation Patterns strategy, you will see one method I use to watch for consolidations near an important areas.
+If you check out the Cup and Handle Strategy strategy, you will see one method I use to watch for consolidations near important areas.
 I then wait for a breakout (in the expected direction) of that consolation and then place a stop loss on the other side of the consolidation.